rneeft/aspire-course-site/docs/Aspire/index.md

 app.MapDefaultEndpoints();
 ```

 The `InsuranceDetails.Api` project is now ready to be included in the Aspire's `AppHost`.
-Replace the following code in the `InsuranceDetails.AppHost` `program.cs`:
+Replace the following code in the `InsuranceDetails.AppHost` `AppHost.cs`:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);